Skip to main content

 She is acclaimed as a peerless recital artist with an exceptional vocal palette having a special talent for French and Russian songs, as well as German Lieder.

 Her discography is rich and multifaceted.
-In addition to her Vivaldi recordings for Naïve (Orlando Furioso - disc rewarded with a Victoire de la Musique in January 2005 -, Griselda, La fida ninfa, the Stabat mater, the Nisi dominus…), Marie-Nicole Lemieux has recorded, as a soloist, Les Nuits d’été by Berlioz, Wagner’s Wesendoncklieder, Mahler’s Rückertlieder, L’Heure Exquise (French melodies with the pianist Daniel Blumenthal), a disc of Schumann’s Lieder, Ne me refuse pas with the Orchestre National de France (which was acclaimed by international critics and earned her the international prize at the Academy Charles Cros), Opera Arias (Gluck, Mozart, Haydn with Les Violons du Roy), Streams of Pleasure (Handel in duet with Karina Gauvin) and Chansons perpétuelles (piano recital with Roger Vignoles).
-She started a collaboration with Warner Classics with a program dedicated to Rossini and recorded Les Troyens (Cassandre), which was awarded Opera and Recording of the year 2018.
-The recording of Bernstein’s Symphony No. 1, given in concert with the Orchestra dell’Academia Nazionale di Santa Cecilia under the baton of Antonio Papappo, was recently released.
+In addition to her Vivaldi recordings for Naïve (Orlando Furioso - disc rewarded with a Victoire de la Musique in January 2005 -, Griselda, La fida ninfa, the Stabat mater, the Nisi dominus…), Marie-Nicole Lemieux has recorded, as a soloist, Les Nuits d’été by Berlioz, Wagner’s Wesendonck-Lieder, Mahler’s Rückert-Lieder, L’Heure Exquise (French melodies with the pianist Daniel Blumenthal), a disc of Schumann’s Lieder, Ne me refuse pas with the Orchestre National de France (which was acclaimed by international critics and earned her the international prize at the Academy Charles Cros), Opera Arias (Gluck, Mozart, Haydn with Les Violons du Roy), Streams of Pleasure (Handel in duet with Karina Gauvin) and Chansons perpétuelles (piano recital with Roger Vignoles).
+She started a collaboration with Warner Classics in 2017 with a program dedicated to Rossini “Rossini, sì, sì, sì, sì !”.
+She then recorded Les Troyens (Cassandre), which was awarded by Gramophone Opera and Recording of the year 2018, Bernstein’s Symphony No. 1 “Jeremiah”, given in concert with the Orchestra dell’Academia Nazionale di Santa Cecilia under the baton of Antonio Papappo, the CD “Mer(s)” with Elgar’s Sea Pictures and Le Poème de l’Amour et de la Mer by Chausson.
+The most recent CD released by Warner in September 2023 is dedicated to three cycles French melodies : Berlioz Les Nuits d’été, Saint-Saëns Les Mélodies persanes and Ravel Shéhérazade.
+She also recorded for Opera Rara the volume 4 of the Complete Donizetti songs with pianist Giulio Zappa, and took part for ATMA Classique to the project of Complete melodies of Massenet.

-Marie-Nicole Lemieux is a Knight of the National Order of Quebec, Compagne des Arts et des Lettres du Québec, member of the Order of Canada and of the Order of the Pleiades and a Knight of the Ordre des Arts et des Lettres.
-She also has a Doctor Honoris Causa delivered by the Université du Québec à Chicoutimi.
+Marie-Nicole Lemieux is a Knight of the National Order of Quebec, Compagne des Arts et des Lettres du Québec, member of the Order of Canada and of the Order of the Pleiades, Knight of the Ordre des Arts et des Lettres in France.
+She also has a Doctor Honoris Causa delivered by the Université du Québec in Chicoutimi.

 Events